wls-eng/arm-oraclelinux-wls/subtemplate-src/appGatewayNestedTemplate.md

 We need to specify information of exsiting WebLogic Server and application gateway, please create parameters.json with the following variables, and change the value to yours.

-First, use base64 to encode you application gateway certificate, and output to a file.
+First, use base64 to encode your application gateway certificate, and output to a file.

 ```
 base64 your-certificate.pfx -w 0 >temp.txt